omarabozied5/movie/README.md

 ## Contributing

 Contributions are welcome!
 Please submit a Pull Request, and i look forward to your feedback.
 Thank you for the opportunity.

+## License

+This project is a task where I did my best—the license belongs to me.